Camille Cash, M.D.

 - Texture: The outer covering of your breast implants can be smooth or textured.
 Smooth implants are designed to enable the breast to move naturally with your body.
 Anatomical implants are textured to keep them oriented properly (with the narrow end at the top of the breast).

-Several factors, including your unique anatomy, choice of implant style and size, will determine which incision Dr. Cash will use.
+Several factors, including your unique anatomy and choice of implant style and size, will determine which incision Dr. Cash will use.
 Incision options include:

 - Periareolar incision is placed around the lower edge of the areola nipple, with corresponding scars that are nearly undetectable after surgery